Tips for grooming the sensitive horse!

 Some common reasons for hypersensitivity include:

 - A thinner skin!
 Literally!
-Some breeds, like Thoroughbreds and Arabians are known for a thinner skin.
+Some breeds, like Thoroughbreds and Arabians are known for thinner skin.

 - An underlying injury.
 Muscle soreness, a spine that is out of alignment, and even an estrus cycle can create very uncomfortable feelings in your horse.
-Your Veterinarian can help you out if you suspect any of these issues.
+Also consider ulcers, saddle fit, kissing spines, and just about every health problem your horse could have.
+Skin infections can also be painful!
+Your veterinarian can help you out if you suspect any of these issues.

-Another great tool for currying the sensitive guys, instant feedback on your fingers.
+Another great tool for currying sensitive horses are grooming gloves; you get instant feedback on your fingers.

-Now we can tackle how to groom your cranky equine more comfortably.
+Now we can tackle how to groom your sensitive equine more comfortably.

 - Identify the “yes” spots and the “no” spots that your horse will tolerate.
 Work lightly on a “no” spot, then reward good behavior and work on a “yes” spot.
 Work slowly and gently, reward often, and take breaks on those “no” spots.
 This will help if there is an underlying behavior that needs modification.
 Remember that if you make everything a non-issue, your horse can eventually learn to do the same.

 Try some different brushes and stuff.
-Grooming gloves are great for varying the pressure you use and for getting into all of the itchy places on your horse.
+Grooming gloves are great for varying the pressure you use and getting into all the itchy places on your horse.

 - Consider some new grooming tools.
 Loosely translated, go shopping!!
 Or, use what you have around the house to modify what you already own.
 A curry comb made of a stiffer rubber can be replaced with a pimple mitt or jelly scrubber, or you could even use a washcloth over your existing curry comb.
 Or toss the curry comb and use a dry sponge or rag.
-Consider making a switch from nylon bristles to natural bristles, or to a softer natural brush.
+Consider switching from nylon bristles to natural bristles or to a softer natural brush.

-The cactus cloth is a great alternative to a curry comb for the sensitive horse.
+The cactus cloth is a great alternative to a curry comb for the sensitive horse, when used gently.
+Tiger tongue sponges are also handy to try.

 - Alter how you use your tools.
 If your horse is acutely sensitive, move slower and with a softer touch.
 For your brushes, lay them parallel to your horse before you sweep so that the pointy ends of the bristles don’t come into too much contact with your horse.